hasura/graphql-engine/CONTRIBUTING.md

 All of the three components have a single version, denoted by either the git tag, or a combination of branch name and git commit SHA.

+For any contribution in the form of a Pull Request to any of the components, a CLA (Contributor License Agreement) needs to be signed at https://cla-assistant.io/hasura/graphql-engine before (or after) the pull request has been submitted.

 ### Docs

 Contributing guide for docs can be found at [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).